-This applies not just to luxury goods, but even day-to-day consumables such as coffee and wine.
+This applies not just to luxury goods but even day-to-day consumables such as coffee and wine.
 Modern consumers want to know that their consumption choices are socially responsible and environmentally friendly—and they are willing to put their wallets where their mouths are.

 This is especially so when it comes to food—at least, for Americans.
-A recent study commissioned by USDA (U.S. Department of Agriculture) found that more than half of Americans were concerned about bioengineered food.
+A recent study commissioned by the USDA (U.S. Department of Agriculture) found that more than half of Americans were concerned about bioengineered food.

-In the case of food, many brands are interested in using QR codes on packaging “to disclose GMO and other food information provides a couple of major benefits to food manufacturers.”
+In the case of food, many brands are interested in using QR codes on packaging “to disclose GMO and other food information [which] provides a couple of major benefits to food manufacturers.”
 Already, Austrian grocery chain SPAR Österreich has taken a more direct approach, deploying over a hundred iBeacons per store which would allow them to “issue tailored messages about promotional campaigns to customers.”

-In addition, such campaigns provide valuable data points such as what products are consumers looking for, when demand is high for them, and how they prefer to receive deliveries.
+In addition, such campaigns provide valuable data points such as what products consumers are looking for, when demand is high for them, and how they prefer to receive deliveries.
 Armed with this knowledge, brand and marketing managers can provide the relevant information at the right moment in the consumer journey to maximize conversions or reinforce brand promises.

 The same data can also provide category managers with insights into the products that consumers tend to order together and bundle them with a discount in the right season to sell more units.